fivetwentythree/docs/docs/Probability and Statistics/sample-spaces.md

 parent: Probability and Statistics
 nav_order: 4
 ---
-# Sample spaces and events
+# 1.sample spaces and events

 **Prerequisite: The Idea of a Set**